GCose/Portfolio/README.md

 It's is a portfolio site meant to showcase what I have learnt in the course

+I made a repository name change and that caused me to lose the timeline of the old repo which just sucks.

-This is the link: https://gcose.github.io/Portfolio/
+This is the new link: https://gcose.github.io/Portfolio/